-For more detailed information on the major's requirements, please see the attached INST major advising sheet.
+For more detailed information on the major's requirements, please click on this link.

 WCU also offers an international studies minor, which requires 18 credit hours.

-For more detailed information on the minor's requirements, please see the attached INST minor advising sheet
+For more detailed information on the minor's requirements, please click on this link.

 Thanks to donations from friends of the program, International Studies is now able to award up to three individual $500 grants for International Studies majors who plan to study abroad for a semester.
 Applications for this award are competitive.
 To apply, students must 1) be a declared International Studies major, 2) must have completed 45 hours of undergraduate coursework, 3) must be registered for study abroad in the next semester, and 4) must hold at least a 3.0 cumulative GPA.